canonical/rockcraft/docs/release-notes/rockcraft-1-7-0.rst

 We added support for remote builds, which leverage off-site compute for building rocks and can build for multiple architectures with a single command.
-Remote builds are hosted on Launchpad.
+For a description of the feature, see :ref:`ref-remote-builds`, or run ``rockcraft remote-build --help``.

-This feature is experimental and subject to change, and more information is available by running ``rockcraft remote-build --help``.
-Feel free to provide feedback on the `Ubuntu Discourse`_ forum.
+This feature is new and experimental -- we welcome feedback on the `Ubuntu Discourse`_ forum.

 Minor features
 --------------